salomaaharri/Capstone-AIML-salomaa/README.md

 ## Notebooks

-- [salomaa-capstone-data prep and model training.ipynb](./salomaa-capstone-data%20prep%20and%20model%20training.ipynb): This notebook contains the steps taken to prepare the data, including cleaning, scaling, and feature engineering, followed by model training and evaluation.
+- [1. salomaa-capstone-data prep and model training.ipynb](./1. salomaa-capstone-data%20prep%20and%20model%20training.ipynb): This notebook contains the steps taken to prepare the data, including cleaning, scaling, and feature engineering, followed by model training and evaluation.

-- [salomaa-capstone-data analysis.ipynb](./salomaa-capstone-data%20analysis.ipynb): This notebook is dedicated to analysis of the data, including anomaly detection and data visualization techniques.
+- [2. salomaa-capstone-data analysis.ipynb](./2. salomaa-capstone-data%20analysis.ipynb): This notebook is dedicated to analysis of the data, including anomaly detection and data visualization techniques.

 ## Methodology